mpv-player/mpv/DOCS/man/options.rst

 ``--subs-with-matching-audio=<yes|forced|no>``
-    When autoselecting a subtitle track, select it even if the selected audio stream matches you preferred subtitle language (default: yes).
+    When autoselecting a subtitle track, select it even if the selected audio stream matches your preferred subtitle language (default: yes).
 If this option is set to ``no``, then no subtitle track that matches the audio language will ever be autoselected by mpv regardless of ``--slang`` or ``subs-fallback``.
 If set to ``forced``, then only forced subtitles